The Stunt Man

 ⏱️ Runtime & Duration

-The total runtime of The Stunt Man is 131 minutes (2h 11m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Stunt Man (1980) is 131 minutes (2h 11m).
+Directed by Richard Rush, the film runs for 131 minutes in its complete theatrical version.

 Verdict Summary